 Homeopathy is a system of medicine that heals by “energy” rather than chemicals.
 The remedies come in the form of little sugar pellets that are approximately the size of a sesame seed.
 When giving a homeopathic remedy to yourself, you tap one or two of the dry homeopathic pellets directly in your mouth and dissolve on your tongue.
 With pets, a more effective way is to either put a couple of pellets inside the mouth flap, on the gum, or mix the dry pellets into purified or distilled water and syringe it onto their tongue, or to shake it up and give by teaspoonful.
 I find that mixing the pellets in water is an easy way to deliver a remedy to a pet.
 Mixing with water is gentle if you have a sensitive pet, but it’s also easier to make the remedy stronger by ‘succussing’ it to add extra energy.
 Succussing is hitting the base of the bottle with your hand firmly.
 This potentizes the remedy and the number of succussions increases the potency.
 I usually give it 2 succussions when first giving a remedy.
 You can increase the number of succussions to make the remedy stronger.

-Here’s what you do to mix the remedies in water: Tap 2-3 pellets of the homeopathic remedy you’re going to use into a bottle.
+Here’s what you do to mix homeopathic remedies in water: Tap 2-3 pellets of the remedy you’re going to use into a bottle.
 Let the pellets dissolve for about 5 minutes, then shake vigorously to mix the dissolved remedy and succuss (give the bottle a couple of thwacks on your open hand).

-Alternately, you can put the remedy into glass containing 4 oz. of spring or distilled water and after it dissolves, stir briskly.
+Alternately, you can put the remedy into glass bottle containing 4 oz. of spring or distilled water and after it dissolves, stir briskly.
 Pour onto a teaspoon or if you have a syringe, draw up 1-2 cc’s and drop onto your pet’s tongue.
 You can always pour a little in an empty cup or bowl for him to drink (after shaking or stirring the mixture).
 If you have a pet who is not fond of handling, you can put the remedy mixture into a small spray bottle and spray on the anus or any orifice.
 Birds usually don’t mind being sprayed.
 Any mucous membrane will absorb a remedy.

 Tip for helping birds